The Appearance Day Of Srila Bhaktisiddhanta Sarasvati Thakura Prabhupada

 Trindandisvami Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

 [Dandavat pranama.
 All glories to Sri Sri Guru and Gauranga.
-This year, 2014, December 10th (in India) is the sacred disappearance day of Srila Bhaktisiddhanta Sarasvati Thakura Prabhupada.
+This year, 2015, February 9th (in India) is the sacred appearance day of Srila Bhaktisiddhanta Sarasvati Thakura Prabhupada.
 Please accept this lecture, given by Srila Bhaktivedanta Narayana Gosvami Maharaja on his appearance day in Germany, in 2003.
 The pastimes described below are naturally ever-fresh and new, and therefore Srila Maharaja discusses them every year:]

 Today is a very auspicious day.
 It is the very holy birthday of Srila Prabhupada Bhaktisiddhanta Sarasvati Gosvami Thakura.
 I want to speak something of his glory.